 SPREADSHEET IMPORT TEMPLATE – may also be found, along with instructions, on the NDSU Downloadable forms page at: http://www.ndsu.edu/forms/#accounting1

-Select “SPREADSHEET IMPORT TEMPLATE” – The spreadsheet imports are an electronic version of the Accounting Forms.
+Select “SPREADSHEET IMPORT TEMPLATE” – (ALWAYS SELECT A NEW TEMPLATE FOR EACH JOURNAL YOU PREPARE.)
+The spreadsheet imports are an electronic version of the Accounting Forms.
 It can be used for all types of entries.
 They are especially useful and more efficient when doing cash or cost transfer, or a correcting entry within your own funds.
 There is a drop-down menu to choose which category of entry you are making.
 A full explanation is required, including detailed information for each type of entry.
 This template will automatically fill in the required cells as you type in the funding and dollar amount information for your entry.
 The auto-fill cells are required to import into PeopleSoft correctly and should not be removed, or re-formatted.
 Do not “Unprotect” the worksheet for any reason.
 If you copy/paste from one worksheet to the template make sure you use the “Destination” formatting option for pasting.

 The “Description” column (Q) should be used to fill in the original payment information when doing a Correct Entry or Cost Transfer.
-For example, when a purchase that was originally paid by a local fund needs to be distributed to different projects/funds, then fill in column Q with: REDIST APV00123456 5-31-13; OR: REDIST TELECOM/IT 5-31-13.
+For example, when a purchase that was originally paid by a local fund needs to be distributed to different projects/funds, then fill in column Q with something like this: REDIST TELECOM/IT 5-31-13; or as shown below.
 Just remember that this column is limited to 30 characters.
 It will show up on a Budget Transaction report, so each line is its own description – do not try to put a lengthy description in the column over several lines to explain the entire entry.